UPS Airlines Flight 6

-UPS Airlines Flight 6 was a scheduled international cargo flight operated by UPS.
-On September 3, 2010, the Boeing 747-400F flying the route between Dubai, United Arab Emirates, and Cologne, Germany, developed an in-flight fire, which caused the aircraft to crash, killing both crew members, the only people on board.
+UPS Airlines Flight 6 was a scheduled international cargo flight operated by UPS Airlines.
+On September 3, 2010, the Boeing 747-400 flying the route between Dubai, United Arab Emirates, and Cologne, Germany, developed an in-flight fire, which caused the aircraft to crash, killing both crew members, the only people on board.
 It was the first fatal air crash for UPS Airlines.
 The accident prompted a re-evaluation of safety procedures protecting airliners from cockpit smoke.

 Background

 Aircraft

 The aircraft involved was a Boeing 747-44AF which was registered as N571UP with serial number 35668.
 It was manufactured by Boeing Commercial Airplanes in 2007 and it received its airworthiness certification on September 26.
 It had flown for more than 10,000 hours, and had a major inspection performed in June 2010.
 The aircraft was powered by four General Electric CF6-80C2-B5FG01 turbofan engines, and was among the newest (#1,393 of 1,418; the 26th from the last) Boeing 747-400s built before the introduction of the succeeding 747-8.